image-source-control/image-source-control/readme.txt

 * display credits for images in the content, galleries, shortcodes, and featured images
 * define the layout and position of the image source
-* attach the image source list below the content automatically or using a shortcode or PHP function
+* attach the Per-page list automatically or using a shortcode or PHP function
 * display image sources on archive pages
 * block editor: detects image sources for the image, cover image, and gallery blocks
 * link to the copyright holder and include a link to the image license